 If you email me to express interest in joining my group, please include one of the following keys in the subject line: [fessler-intern] or [fessler-phd] or [fessler-postdoc] or [fessler-visitor] as appropriate to your situation.
 Also include your name in the subject line.

 Instead of attaching a resume to your email, the best way to promote yourself is to make a web page that describes yourself and highlights your skills, and then include the URL for that web page in the email.
-If you email me this URL and use the appropriate subject line, then I will look at your web page and I will try to reply to your email.
+If you email me this URL and use the appropriate subject line, then I will look at your web page.
 If you are a PhD applicant, then I will certainly consider you for financial aid decisions that are made in the Spring.

 If you are a prospective post-doc or visitor, then please also create a Google scholar entry for yourself.
 It is helpful for prospective mentors/employers.